 Reaching the “long tail” of contractors is going to be an uphill struggle in terms of both education and enforcement.
 But it also represents a major opportunity for industrial hygiene consultants as well as tool manufacturers such as Hilti, which has worked to highlight the issues and solutions.

-Everyone will know the need for stable flow, but little is known about the effects of pulsation, which were highlighted by a three-part series of reports published by NIOSH that showed wide departures from the required plus-or-minus 10 percent according to the latest pump standard, ISO 13137:2013, Workplace Atmospheres—Pumps for Personal Sampling of Chemical and Biological Agents—Requirements and Test Methods.
+Everyone will know the need for stable flow when using air sampling pumps, but little is known about the effects of pulsation, which were highlighted by a three-part series of reports published by the BOHS that showed wide departures from the required plus-or-minus 10 percent according to the latest pump standard, ISO 13137:2013, Workplace Atmospheres—Pumps for Personal Sampling of Chemical and Biological Agents—Requirements and Test Methods.
 Casella also published a paper on the subject, which was presented at the Australian Institute of Occupational Hygienists annual conference in 2014.
 Pulsation will affect the size cut performance of the cyclone because its performance is flow dependent; in addition, pumps with significant pulsation collect less sample.
 This will impact the calculated mass concentration, which is clearly unacceptable for such a critical measurement.

 What of real-time measurements?
 Instrumentation that can display mass concentration has existed for many years, but these optical-based instruments lack equivalency with traditional methods and can’t speciate the type of dust.
 In the mining industry, respirable equivalency was achieved for the first time with a true mass-based real-time measurement system, but this took several years and $5 million of NIOSH funding, and still does not speciate for RCS.
 The system was developed because of concerns about black lung disease, which has a lot in common with the effects of silica exposure.